Cheap Bootstrap for Fast Uncertainty Quantification of Stochastic Gradient Descent: Ideas behind the Main Guarantees

-Note that \eqref{eqt: SA asymptotic convergence} is the classical asymptotic normality of (A)SGD guaranteed by our assumptions \cite{chung1954stochastic,sacks1958asymptotic}.
-On the other hand, the type of conditional convergence in \eqref{eqt: classical bootstrap theorem} and \eqref{eqt: classical bootstrap theorem1} is the main driver of classical bootstrap methods that allow the approximation of a sampling distribution using its resampled counterpart.
-For COnB, the desired conditional convergence result \eqref{eqt: classical bootstrap theorem1} is well established in the proof of Theorem 1 in \cite{JMLR:v19:17-370}.
-We thus focus on proving \eqref{eqt: classical bootstrap theorem} for COfB under both SGD and ASGD settings, which constitutes our main technical development.
-In the rest of this subsection, we outline the sketch of this proof.
+\end{theorem} Partial results in \Cref{thm:nonasymptotic bound} have already been established in the literature.
+Note that \eqref{eqt: SA asymptotic convergence} is the classical asymptotic normality of (A)SGD guaranteed by our assumptions \citep{chung1954stochastic,sacks1958asymptotic}.
+On the other hand, the type of conditional convergence in \eqref{eqt: classical bootstrap theorem1} and \eqref{eqt: classical bootstrap theorem} is the main driver of classical bootstrap methods that allow the approximation of a sampling distribution using its resampled counterpart.
+In the case of COnB, the desired conditional convergence result \eqref{eqt: classical bootstrap theorem1} is well established in Appendix A.2 of \cite{JMLR:v19:17-370}.